Female Yellow Clubtail

 © Teresa Farino

 During the first part of the tour (5 nights) we will be based at El Hoyal, a friendly family-run hotel in Pesaguero, just 50 metres from Teresa's home, where we can run the moth trap and congregate for pre-dinner drinks and discussion of the day's findings.
 From this base, we will explore the forests, haymeadows and subalpine habitats of the valley of Liébana, on the southeastern flank of the Picos de Europa.
 Our second base will be the converted convent of Santa María de Mave, complete with its own Romanesque church, ensconced amid the páramos of northern Castile.
-We shall spend four nights discovering the delights of these limestone plateaux, as well as taking a trip to the spectacular river gorge carved out by the infant Ebro.
+We shall spend four nights discovering the delights of these limestone plateaux, as well as the neighbouring river valleys, heathlands and forests.

-In terms of the mammals we might see in the Picos de Europa, the Southern Chamois of the high peaks takes pride of place, with Wild Cat, Red and Roe Deer and Red Squirrel also a possibility.
+In terms of the mammals we might see in the Picos de Europa, the Southern Chamois of the high peaks takes pride of place, with Wild Cat, Red and Roe Deer and Red Squirrel also very possible.
 Our hotel in Pesaguero lies within the Brown Bear Protection Area, and although we are unlikely to encounter one of these rather scarce creatures, signs of their passage are

 © Teresa Farino